transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 either in the text or in the reference list.
 In contrast, the social sciences and humanities either have unclear or no policies regarding whether preprints can be cited or not.

+# Discussion

+## Influential role of editor
+The editor's role in all this is higly influential, with a lot of leeway.
+Flexibility is good, uncertainty is bad.

+Recall figure
+\@ref(fig:opr-authors), where we investigated whether reviewer identities are revealed to authors, even if they are not made public.
+The high proportion of journals within SSH that are categorised as "not specified" might be surprising, given that most of them conduct double blind peer review.
+One could thus infer, that reviewer identities are not revealed to the author.
+This inference however is the root problem: there are no clear policies.
+Reviewers might sign their review or not, what the authors receive is at the editor's discretion.

+## Unclear policies
+this is bad, because ...

 # Bibliography